-Mila Kunis And Ashton Kutcher Dress Baby Son In Epic That ’70s Show’ Shirt
+Mila Kunis And Ashton Kutcher Dress Baby Son In Epic ‘That ’70s Show’ Shirt

 The actors are also parents to 2-year-old daughter Wyatt, whom they’ve sheltered from the public eye since she was born.

 People magazine reported on Dimitri’s outfit as the site called the vintage Kelso and Jackie shirt “adorable.”
-The article goes on to mention Mila and Ashton began dating in 2012, which was six years after the show ended.
+The article goes on to mention that Mila and Ashton began dating in 2012, which was six years after the show ended.

 The site quoted the couple as crediting their sitcom days together as the reason they developed a connection.